Alternate Reality: The Dungeon

-Alternate Reality: The Dungeon is a video game published by Datasoft, the second game in the Alternate Reality series.
+Alternate Reality: The Dungeon is a role-playing video game published by Datasoft as the second game in the Alternate Reality series.
 It was created by Philip Price, and was released in 1987.
 Price was unable to complete The Dungeon which was finished by Ken Jordan and Dan Pinal.
-Gary Gilbertson created the music.
+Gary Gilbertson composed the music.

 Gameplay

 Alternate Reality: The Dungeon closely continues its predecessor in that the player is still held captive by aliens in an alternate reality.
-He now enters the dungeon with the sole intention of surviving.
-The first game was more about roaming the city, however this one has a mainly linear path because the dungeon has four levels that must be explored in that sequence.
-However, the player still has access to the stores, such as an inn or a smithy.
+They now enter the dungeon with the sole intention of surviving.
+The City was about exploring the city and gaining strength, the Dungeon has a more linear path.
+The player has access to stores such as inns and the smithy.
 Also, the player has the option of joining any of the six guilds that have made it inside the dungeon.
 All things now have a weight associated with them; carrying too much hinders speed and endurance, which is a significant change in the gameplay.